What Is an SMSF and How It Works

 Compliance is not optional for SMSFs.
 The ATO enforces rules that cover fund structure, contribution caps, investment restrictions, and reporting requirements.

-• The fund must be solely for retirement benefits (sole purpose test)
+- The fund must be solely for retirement benefits (the sole purpose test)

-• Trustees must follow the fund’s investment strategy
+- Trustees must follow the fund's documented investment strategy

-Trinity Accounting Practice ensures your fund meets these rules through structured processes, checklists, and audit-ready documentation.
+At Trinity Accounting Practice, we ensure your fund meets these rules through structured processes, checklists, and audit-ready documentation.

 The SMSF Annual Cycle